ostelco/ostelco-core/bq-metrics-extractor/README.md

 * MOdify to accept reasonable parameters for location of pushgateway [Done].
 * Build a docker image.
 [DONE]
 * Run the docker image as a kubernetes cronjob [done]
+* Use the config.yaml for the dropwizard app to configure the next metrics to be computed.
 * Make an acceptance tests that runs a roundtrip test ub in docker compose, based on something like this: curl http://localhost:9091/metrics | grep -i active
 * Push the first metric to production, use Kubernetes crontab